iTowns/itowns/CODING.md

    * You can then require `src/Main.js` in your code
 * Test and lint changes: see test, lint and test-examples npm script

+## Debuging
+* `babel-inline-import-loader` prevents the source map debug in browser. if you want launch server and debug with the original source map, run : `npm run debug`.

 ## Testing

 In order to run the tests, [puppeteer](https://github.com/GoogleChrome/puppeteer)